What is Medicare?

 Guaranteed acceptance by enrolling early

-You cannot be turned down for Blue Medicare Supplement and may not have to complete a medical questionnaire if you meet the following:
+You cannot be turned down for Blue Medicare Supplement and may not have to complete a medical questionnaire if you meet the following criteria:

-- You are age 65 or older, or under age 65 and are eligible for Medicare by reason of disability (Plans A and C 6)
+- You are age 65 or older, or under age 65 and are eligible for Medicare due to disability (Plans A and C)